Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 Birrificio 4 Mori also hosts Oktoberfest events, if you happen to be visiting Sardinia during that time of year.
 My favorite brew is the Pozzo 16, which is fresh and light, and their most popular beer.
 They also produce seasonal releases – usually very creative beers like a snazzy and jazzy blackberry beer.

-Birrificio 4 Mori is situated in a unique location and has created a rustic space that honors the land it stands on.
+Birrificio 4 Mori is in a unique location and has created a rustic space that honors the land it stands on.

 Marduk Brewery – Irgoli (Nuoro)

-Marduk Brewery is a microbrewery located in the village of Irgoli, in the province of Nuoro.
-They make a fantastic Bohemian Pilsner, as well as some great IPAs.
-Marduk’s Black IPA was probably the most unusual beer on their menu when I visited.
 It’s a true agricultural brewery, with 95% of the raw materials produced within the company!
 They have all the land, the equipment, and the knowledge to take beer from the fields to your bottle.
 It is a brewery where every teeny tiny detail is done with passion!

 Birrificio Artigianale Chemu – Cagliari

-Birrificio Artigianale Chemu is situated in Cagliari.
-Simply called Chemu for short, the translation means “group of four” in Sardinian.
-Four is a nod at the four main ingredients in beer – yeast, malt, hops, and water.
 Chemu’s first beer, and their most popular beer to date, is their Blonde Ale “Lei.”
 It’s malty, fruity, and sure to please the pickiest beer drinkers out there.
 First opening their doors in 2012, this brewery is not to be missed.

 Birra e Casu – Cagliari

-Birra e Casu is a nice pub located in Cagliari.
-The name translates to “Beer and Cheese,” and they have certainly stayed true to their name!
-This small restaurant is where you should go to find top-notch local craft beer, accompanied by delicious cheese boards.
+This small restaurant is where you should go to find top-notch local craft beer, accompanied by cheese boards serving the best Sardinian cheese.
 Expect to spend approximately 15 euros per person on your beer and cheese board.

 Birrificio di Cagliari – Cagliari